-Candidates are encouraged to enrol initially for

-BA(Hons), with the possibility of transferring to MA(Hons) when their courses are completed (but before graduation with BA(Hons)).
+Candidates are encouraged to enrol initially for BA(Hons), with the possibility of transferring to MA(Hons) when their courses are completed (but before graduation with BA(Hons)).

-- P: Part I: At least 60 points from History at 300-level (HIST 301-399) which may include 30 points at 300-level in Ancient History (CLAS 307 or 312 or 318) or Maori (MAOR 317 or 345) or Religious Studies (RELS 307, RELS 322).
-Candidates should consult the School of History about courses no longer offered in Ancient History or Maori which may qualify as courses in History.
-The School normally requires a B average in Arts subjects, especially in the last two full-time years or their part-time equivalent. - Part II: Completion of Part I in History or an equivalent course at another University, normally at B+ grade average. - Candidates who have qualified for a BA(Hons) in History may be admitted as candidates for the MA in History for a course of study comprising a thesis only.
+P: Part I: At least 60 points from History at 300-level (HIST 301-399) which may include 30 points at 300-level in Ancient History (CLAS 307 or 312 or 318) or Maori (MAOR 317 or 345) or Religious Studies (RELS 307, RELS 322).
+Candidates should normally requires a B average in Arts subjects, especially in the last two full-time years or their part-time equivalent.

+Part II: Completion of Part I in History or an equivalent course at another University, normally at B+ grade average.

+Candidates who have qualified for a BA(Hons) in History may be admitted as candidates for the MA in History for a course of study comprising a thesis only.
 Candidates in doubt about their qualifications to proceed to Part II should consult the School of History.

 Part I: Courses from HAPS 401-433, HAPS 480 to total overall minimally 1.00 EFTS, the selection to be approved by the Co-ordinator(s) of HPS Studies, in consultation with the Heads of Department/ Schools in which the courses selected are taught.
 Normally these courses will include HAPS 401 and HAPS 402.
 With the approval of the Co-ordinator(s) of HPS Studies, as much as 0.250 EFTS may be drawn from 400-level courses outside the HAPS list.
-Note: MA Part I in History and Philosophy of Science is not offered in 2011.
+Note: MA Part I in History and Philosophy of Science is not offered in 2012.